weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 ## Data objects

 Data objects in Weaviate have **eventual consistency**, which means that all nodes will eventually contain the most updated data if the data is not updated for a while.
 It might happen that after a data update, not all nodes are updated yet, but there is a guarantee that all nodes will be up-to-date after some time.
+Weaviate uses two-phase commits for objects as well, adjusted for the consistency level.
+For example for a `QUORUM` write (see below), if there are 5 nodes, 3 requests will be sent out, each of them using a 2-phase commit under the hood.

 Eventual consistency provides BASE semantics:

 * **Basically available**: reading and writing operations are as available as possible
 * **Soft-state**: there are no consistency guarantees since updates might not yet have converged